opentok/opentok-react-native/README.md

 #### Bintray sunset

-Bintray support has ended (official announce: [https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)).
-On your app build.gradle file you need to remove reference to `jcenter` and replace it to `mavenCentral`.
+Bintray support has ended (official announcement: [https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)).
+In your app build.gradle file you need to remove reference to `jcenter` and replace it with `mavenCentral`.
 Example:

 ```
 // Top-level build file where you can add configuration options common to all sub-projects/modules.